 Finally, the debated meaning of the ever-elusive RSVP is revealed!
 This tip is for both hosts and guests alike because there seems to be a lot of confusion about the meaning of the term RSVP.
 Often, guests will see those letters on an invitation and not be sure what they're supposed to do about it.
 No one wants to be rude and not respond accordingly.
 There are times we as guests don't have the correct answer.

 RSVP is a simple mystery that is not overly complicated.
-I will walk you through the acronym and help decode the confusion over the phrase "RSVP".
+Explaining the acronym can help decode the confusion over the phrase "RSVP".
 You will never find yourself questioning what the phrase RSVP means and can proudly share the information with friends.
-Most importantly ignoring an RSVP does have it's consequences.
+Most importantly ignoring a RSVP does have its consequences.

-Friends and readers often express the frustration, and I often experience it myself, that even when you put an RSVP request on an invitation, guests don't do anything about it.
-Before I started hosting parties I might even skip the RSVP myself.
-What I didn't know at the time is this could lead to many issues for the host.
-The major problem is that a host can't estimate how many guests plan to attend their party without an RSVP.
+Many people have experienced the frustration that even when they put a RSVP request on an invitation, guests don't do anything about it.
+This problem is an especially common frustration among those who are planning a wedding.
+Some hosts might skip asking for a RSVP but this could lead to many issues for the host.
+The biggest problem is that a host can't estimate how many guests plan to attend their party without an RSVP.
+What causes our friends and loved ones not to RSVP?
+Could it be as simple as a misunderstanding about what this acronym means?

 What RSVP Means